COAST-Lab/Open-Water-Level/Firmware/readme.md

 9. Open the Command Palette.
 Type 'Particle' and select 'Particle Launch CLI.'
 10. Configure Workbench to work with the Device OS that you confirmed you're using in the beginning of this section.
 Your settings should be across the bottom of the page; make sure the first setting says 'Boron' and the second says "deviceOS@[4.2.0 or your specific number]" by clicking and changing them if need be.
-11. Put the Boron into DFU (Device Firmware Update) mode by pressing and holding the 'Mode' button on the Boron while simultaneously pressing and releasing the 'Reset' button.
+11. Put the Boron into DFU (Device Firmware Update) mode again by pressing and holding the 'Mode' button on the Boron while simultaneously pressing and releasing the 'Reset' button.
 Continue holding 'Mode' until the RGB (Red Green Blue) LED starts flashing yellow.
 12. Put the Boron in listening mode by pressing and holding 'Mode' until the LED blinks blue).
 	- Note: You may have to press the ‘Reset’ button after putting the Boron in DFU mode and before putting it in listening mode if the LED doesn't begin blinking blue after a few seconds.
 13. Type the following command into the CLI: `particle identify` ...
 The CLI results should present the OS with which you're working; for me, it is 4.2.0.